 Picking up on this song at all was an act of great insight on Bob’s part.
 And his performance of it on this record does it true justice, and is nothing less than a gift—especially for those who’ve sympathetically followed the thread of his spiritual journey throughout his work and drawn sustenance from it themselves.

 “Autumn Leaves” is the fourth track and was the first to utterly nail me on my initial listen to the album, and it remains impossible for me to hear it without being frozen to the spot.
 The guitar introduction evokes a weird and melancholy wind in the trees, and Dylan sings this song from a place that knows only too well the loss at the center of the words.
 It’s so easy for a performance of a song like this one to be a mere cliché; instead, Dylan meets the challenge of taking it to possibly an even more profound level than one has heard before.
-His singing conjures the desolation of someone who is not just experiencing another lonely autumn, but has no expectation of living for another spring.
+His singing conjures the desolation of someone who is not just experiencing another lonely autumn, but one who has no expectation of living for another spring.
 For all that (which some would would call “depressing”) it is utterly beautiful.

 Bob handles “Why Try to Change Me Now” with a light touch.
 It is, I think, the most graceful song of a misfit that one could find, and (while we are all misfits in our way) it is perfect in that sense for Dylan, who has always been badly misfitted into any role in which people have tried to place him, and who has never hesitated to let that be known, via very sharp elbows at times.
 There’s no sharpness here, however, and the vocal is gentleness incarnate.
 He doesn’t reach for and achieve the kind of darkness in the conclusion that Sinatra did in his 1959 version, but the closing line Bob delivers certainly possesses an exquisite note of sadness and resignation.